w-yeehong/tp/docs/UserGuide.md

 Format: `addtask d/DESCRIPTION r/ROOM_NUMBER [dd/DUE_DATE]`

+Additional Information:
-* Adds a task with the specified description to the room with the specified room number.
+* Adds a task to a room with the specified `ROOM_NUMBER`.
+* `ROOM_NUMBER` refers to the number displayed beside each room under the list of rooms.
+E.g. For Room #5, the `ROOM_NUMBER` is 5.
+* A room with the `ROOM_NUMBER` must be present in Covigent.
-* Due date is optional and defaults to "-" if not provided.
+* `DUE_DATE` is optional and defaults to `-` if not provided.
-* Due date can be in the any of the following formats:
+* `DUE_DATE` can be in the any of the following formats:
   * `YYYYMMDD` (e.g. 20210131).
   * `YYYYMMDD HHmm` (e.g. 20210131 2359).
-  * `D-M-YYYY` (e.g. 31-1-2021 or 31-01-2021).
+  * `D/M/YYYY` (e.g. 31/1/2021 or 31/01/2021).
-  * `D-M-YYYY HHmm` (e.g. 31-1-2021 2359 or 31-01-2021 2359).
+  * `D/M/YYYY HHmm` (e.g. 31/1/2021 2359 or 31/01/2021 2359).
-* If the time is not given for a due date, it defaults to 0000 (12am).
+* If you do not provide the time for a `DUE_DATE`, it defaults to `0000` (12am).

 Example(s):
-* `addtask d/Remind Alice to change bedsheets. r/5` Adds a task with description "Remind Alice to change bedsheets." to Room #5.
+* `addtask r/5 d/Remind Alice to change bedsheets.` A task with description _Remind Alice to change bedsheets._ is added to Room #5.
-* `addtask d/Running low on masks and needs to be restocked. r/1 dd/12-1-2021` Adds a task with description "Running low on masks and needs to be restocked." and due date "12 Jan 2021 1200" to Room #1.
+* `addtask r/1 d/Running low on masks and needs to be restocked. dd/12/1/2021` A task with description _Running low on masks and needs to be restocked._ and due date _12 Jan 2021 0000_ is added to Room #1.

+Expected Outcome: <br>
+* Using the first example, the result box displays the message _New Task added to Room 5.
+Description: Remind Alice to change bedsheets.
+Due Date: -_.
+* The new task can now be found in the Room #5.
+* The new task can now be found in the list of tasks in Covigent.

+_Written by: Yee Hong_

 #### 5.4.2 Delete a task from a room: `deletetask`

-Deletes a task from a room.
+Deletes an existing task from a room.

 Format: `deletetask r/ROOM_NUMBER t/TASK_NUMBER`

+Additional Information:
-* Deletes the task with the `TASK_NUMBER` from the room with the `ROOM_NUMBER`.
+* Deletes a task with the `TASK_NUMBER` from the room with the `ROOM_NUMBER`.
+* `ROOM_NUMBER` refers to the number displayed beside each room under the list of rooms.
+E.g. For "Room #5", the `ROOM_NUMBER` is 5.
-* A room with the `ROOM_NUMBER` must be present.
+* A room with the `ROOM_NUMBER` must be present in Covigent.
+* `TASK_NUMBER` refers to the number displayed beside each task in the details panel for rooms.
+E.g. For "3.
+Remind Alice to change bedsheets.", the `TASK_NUMBER` is 3.
 * A task with the `TASK_NUMBER` must be present in the room.

 Example(s):
-* `deletetask r/1 t/3` Deletes the third task of Room #1.
+* `deletetask r/1 t/3` The third task (Task 3) of Room 1 is deleted.

+Expected Outcome: <br>
+* The result box displays the message _Task 3 deleted from Room 1._, followed by the description and due date of Task 3.
+* Task 3 is no longer in Room #1.
+* For tasks that come after Task 3, the `TASK_NUMBER` is decreased by 1.
+E.g. The previous Task 4 will become Task 3.
+* Task 3 is no longer in the list of tasks in Covigent.

+_Written by: Yee Hong_

-#### 5.4.3 Edit a task in a room: `edittask`
+#### 5.4.3 Edit Task Description or Due Date: `edittask`

-Edits a task in a room.
+Edits the description or due date of an existing task in a room.

 Format: `edittask r/ROOM_NUMBER t/TASK_NUMBER [d/DESCRIPTION] [dd/DUE_DATE]`

+Additional Information:
 * Edits the task with the `TASK_NUMBER` in the room with the `ROOM_NUMBER`.

-* Remove patient from room by inputting a `-` for `PATIENT_NAME`.
 * At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* `ROOM_NUMBER` refers to the number displayed beside each room under the list of rooms.
+E.g. For "Room #5", the `ROOM_NUMBER` is 5.
-* A room with the `ROOM_NUMBER` must be present.
+* A room with the `ROOM_NUMBER` must be present in Covigent.
+* `TASK_NUMBER` refers to the number displayed beside each task in the details panel for rooms.
+E.g. For "3.
+Remind Alice to change bedsheets.", the `TASK_NUMBER` is 3.
 * A task with the `TASK_NUMBER` must be present in the room.
-* If "-" is provided for due date, the original due date value will be cleared.
-* Due date can be in the any of the following formats:
+* `DUE_DATE` can be in the any of the following formats:
   * `YYYYMMDD` (e.g. 20210131).
   * `YYYYMMDD HHmm` (e.g. 20210131 2359).
-  * `D-M-YYYY` (e.g. 31-1-2021 or 31-01-2021).
+  * `D/M/YYYY` (e.g. 31/1/2021 or 31/01/2021).
-  * `D-M-YYYY HHmm` (e.g. 31-1-2021 2359 or 31-01-2021 2359).
+  * `D/M/YYYY HHmm` (e.g. 31/1/2021 2359 or 31/01/2021 2359).
-* If the time is not given for a due date, it defaults to 0000 (12am).
+* If you do not provide the time for a `DUE_DATE`, it defaults to `0000` (12am).

 Example(s):
+* `edittask r/3 t/1 d/Return a call to the patient. dd/12/1/2021 1500` The description and due date of the first task (Task 1) in Room #3 are updated to _Return a call to the patient._ and _12 Jan 2021 1500_ respectively.
+* `edittask r/2 t/2 dd/12-1-2021` The due date for the second task (Task 2) of Room #2 is updated to _12 Jan 2021 0000_.

+Expected Outcome: <br>
+* Using the first example, the result box displays the message _Task 1 edited from Room 3.
+Description: Return a call to the patient.
+Due Date: 12 Jan 2021 1500_.
+* The details panel for Room #3 shows the updated description and due date of Task 1.
+* The list of tasks in Covigent shows the updated description and due date of Task 1.

+_Written by: Yee Hong_

+#### 5.4.4 Remove Due Date from a Task: `edittask`

+Removes a due date from a task in a room.

+Format: `edittask r/ROOM_NUMBER t/TASK_NUMBER dd/-`

+Additional Information:
+* Removes the due date from the task with the `TASK_NUMBER` in the room with the `ROOM_NUMBER`.
+* Existing due date will be set to `-`.
+* `ROOM_NUMBER` refers to the number displayed beside each room under the list of rooms.
+E.g. For "Room #5", the `ROOM_NUMBER` is 5.
+* A room with the `ROOM_NUMBER` must be present in Covigent.
+* `TASK_NUMBER` refers to the number displayed beside each task in the details panel for rooms.
+* This is only one feature of the `edittask` command.
+Refer to the full command [here](#543-edit-task-description-or-due-date-edittask).

+Example(s):
-* `edittask r/5 t/1 dd/-` Removes the due date from the first task in Room #5.
+* `edittask r/3 t/1 dd/-` The due date of the first task (Task 1) in Room #3 is removed, i.e. set to `-`.

-* `edittask r/1 t/3 d/Running low on masks and needs to be restocked. dd/12-1-2021` Modifies the third task in Room #1 to have the description "Running low on masks and needs to be restocked." and due date "12 Jan 2021 1200".
+Expected Outcome: <br>
+* The result box displays the message _Task 1 edited from Room 3._ followed by the current description of Task 1 and _Due Date: -_.
+* The details panel for Room #3 shows the updated description and due date of Task 1.
+* The list of tasks in Covigent shows the updated description and due date of Task 1.

+_Written by: Yee Hong_

-#### 5.4.4 Search tasks before a date: `searchtask`
+#### 5.4.5 Search Tasks before a Given Date: `searchtask`

 Search all tasks before a date in Covigent.